g2384/Life-In-The-UK/Facts.md

   - the Grand National at **Aintree** near **Liverpool**;
   - and the Scottish Grand National at **Ayr**.
 - There is a National Horseracing Museum in **Newmarket**, **Suffolk**.

+## Golf

+- The modern game of golf can be traced back to **15th** century **Scotland**.
+- **St Andrews** in **Scotland** is known as the home of golf.
+- It is a popular sport played socially as well as professionally.
+- There are public and private golf courses all over the UK.
+- The **Open** Championship is the only ‘Major’ tournament held outside the United States.
+It is hosted by a different golf course every year.

+## Tennis

+- Modern tennis evolved in England in the **late 19th** century.
+- The first tennis club was founded in **Leamington Spa** in **1872**.
+- The most famous tournament hosted in Britain is The **Wimbledon** Championships, which takes place **each year** at the **All England Lawn Tennis and Croquet Club**.
+It is the **oldest** tennis tournament in the world and the only **‘Grand Slam’** event played on **grass**.

+## Water sports

+- Sailing continues to be popular in the UK, reflecting our maritime heritage.
+- Many sailing events are held throughout the UK, the most famous of which is at **Cowes** on the **Isle of Wight**.
+- Rowing is also popular, both as a leisure activity and as a competitive sport.
+- There is a popular yearly race on the **Thames** between **Oxford** and **Cambridge** Universities.

+## Motor sports

+- There is a long history of motor sport in the UK, for both cars and motor cycles.
+- Motor-car racing in the UK started in **1902**.
+- The UK continues to be a world leader in the development and manufacture of motor-sport technology.
+- A Formula 1 **Grand Prix** event is held in the UK **each year** and a number of British Grand Prix drivers have won the Formula 1 World Championship.
+- Recent British Formula 1 World Championship winners:
+  - Damon Hill,
+  - Lewis Hamilton
+  - Jensen Button.

+## Skiing

+- Skiing is increasingly popular in the UK.
+- Many people go abroad to ski and there are also dry ski slopes throughout the UK.
+- Skiing on snow may also be possible during the winter.
+- There are **five** ski centres in Scotland, as well as Europe’s longest dry ski slope near **Edinburgh**.